dcm2/PMS/README.md

-# SpringBootMVC project - SOFTWARE PROJECT 1
+# PLAYLIST MANAGEMENT SYSTEM  - Software Project 1
-Playlist Management System

 ## How do I run this ?